j3545/boids/notes.md

 I think ill add a function to have them steer away from the walls but not right now

 Next I want them to draw the distance to those nearby

+I think the lines for the distance is really cool but I need to be able to steer them so I can align them

+I'll add a function to change the accleration by a givin force